 In 2023 the Group operated all its sugar plants, production cycle is finished in January 2024 and produced sugar is in stock.
-The processing of sugar beets from 2022/23 agricultural season was continuing in January 2024 due to adverse weather conditions for harvesting of sugar beet.
-The Group plans to operate all of its sugar plants in 2024 production season.
+The processing of sugar beets from 2022/23 agricultural season was continuing in January 2024 due to

 As of the date of the issue of these consolidated financial statements, the soybean processing plant operated at its normal crushing capacity.